ncphillips/truecoders.io/index.markdown

   limit: 3
   subsections:
   - title: Training
-    body: "We mentor coders as they pursue their passion,  \nhelping them achieve success along every step of the way"
+    body: "We mentor coders as they pursue their passion, helping them achieve success along every step of the way"
     icon: fa-code
   - title: Connection
-    body: "We enable developers to connect with their mentor  \nand with each other to hone their skills"
+    body: "We enable developers to connect with their mentor and with each other to hone their skills"
     icon: fa-plug
   - title: Scholarships
-    body: "We offer full-ride course scholarships  \nfor any individual who qualifies by passing an aptitude test"
+    body: "We offer full-ride course scholarships for any individual who qualifies by passing an aptitude test"
     icon: fa-graduation-cap
   body: We have decades of experience to lean on as we train and mentor the next generation